-Currently, regulation of hydrogen (including commercial service, delivery, security, and safety) is divided among federal agencies and the states.
-Federal jurisdiction resides variously with the Surface Transportation Board (primarily for freight-train conveyance), the Federal Energy Regulatory Commission (FERC), the Transportation Security Administration (TSA), and the Pipeline and Hazardous Materials Safety Administration (PHMSA) within the Department of Transportation (DOT).
-However, this current regulation is primarily designed to regulate natural gas pipelines and does not address the specific requirements and challenges of hydrogen.
-How hydrogen pipelines fit into broader federal oversight of energy pipeline security is also unknown.
-The Department of Energy Hydrogen Program, led by the Hydrogen and Fuel Cell Technologies Office within the Office of Energy Efficiency and Renewable Energy, is currently conducting research and development into hydrogen production, delivery, infrastructure, storage, and multiple end uses.
-For transportation and delivery of hydrogen via pipeline, the Hydrogen Program is currently rooted in the research and development phase and has not yet progressed into policy or rule-making.
+Federal pipeline jurisdiction generally resides with the Surface Transportation Board (STB) (primarily for freight-train conveyance), the Federal Energy Regulatory Commission (FERC) (natural gas pipeline interstate siting, construction, and operation), the Transportation Security Administration (TSA), and the Pipeline and Hazardous Materials Safety Administration (PHMSA) within the Department of Transportation (DOT) (safety).
+However, as discussed above existing regulations applicable to natural gas do not address the specific requirements and challenges of hydrogen.
+While FERC has not utilized this authority to regulate pipelines exclusively transporting hydrogen, and may not have jurisdiction to do so under the NGA or other existing statutes, it is possible that FERC could regulate the transportation of hydrogen if it is transported in a blended stream with natural gas.

+The Department of Energy (DOE) Hydrogen Program, led by the Hydrogen and Fuel Cell Technologies Office within the Office of Energy Efficiency and Renewable Energy, is conducting research and development into hydrogen production, delivery, infrastructure, storage, and multiple end uses.
+For transportation and delivery of hydrogen via pipeline, the DOE Hydrogen Program is currently rooted in the research and development phase and has not yet progressed into policy or rule-making.
 Similarly, state governments, regional entities, counties, and cities also lack specific permitting paths for pipeline transportation of hydrogen.
-As a result, the information within this Report is likely to change as the industry develops and agencies are prompted to provide hydrogen-specific regulation and/or guidance.
-Regular updates to the information provided within this Report is advised in order to accurately representation current laws, regulations, requirements and guidelines.
+As a result, the information within this H2 Permit Report is likely to change as the industry develops and agencies are prompted to provide hydrogen-specific regulation and/or guidance.
+Regular updates to the information provided within this H2 Permit Report is advised to accurately represent current laws, regulations, requirements and guidelines.